 I’ve never experienced intense bullying that kids go through these days but I remember when I was in seventh grade I switched to a public school from a private school where everyone knew each other.

-I didn’t know anyone and I remember it hard to make friends.
-This one time, in particular, I remember sitting down at a table and all the kids kind of looked at me and got up and left.
+I didn’t know anyone and I remember it was hard to make friends.
+This one time, in particular, I remember sitting down at a table, and all the kids kind of looked at me and got up and left.
 It’s hard, I think everyone has gone through something like that.

 Do you set time aside to write or do it sporadically?